FREE MOONSHINE RECIPES.

 wine or distillers yeast

-of melon, cut melon into one-inch cubes, remove loose seeds, and put melon and any free juice in primary (crock, plastic pail,
+melon into one-inch cubes, remove loose seeds, and put melon and any free juice in primary (crock, plastic pail, etc.).
+Thinly

-etc.).
-Thinly grate the yellow off ten lemons, juice the lemons, and add the juice and zest (gratings) to primary.
-Separately,
+grate the yellow off ten lemons, juice the lemons, and add the juice and zest (gratings) to primary.
+Separately, wash, destem,

-wash, destem, and crush the grapes well in a bowl.
+and crush the grapes well in a bowl.
 Add grapes and grape juice.
 Add water to make up 5 gallon.
-Add sugar and
+Add sugar and stir well to

-stir well to dissolve.
+dissolve.
 Cover primary with cloth, wait 24 hours.
 Add yeast.
 Cover and ferment 5 days, stirring dairy.
-Strain
+Strain juice into

 Ingredients: 3 Lbs of Indian-Head corn meal